 You should definitely shoot candy when you cover projectile motion in Algebra!
 I got this fun idea from Sean, who even had his students build their own catapults!
 He’s a rock star.
 Luckily, our math department already had some catapults that I was able to use.
 If you want to save time, the catapults were only $7.89 from Amazon and worked great!
 I used Starbursts instead of the included balls (candy for the win).
 But students did have to create a tape basket for the shooter since the Starbursts were smaller and were falling through.
+My students call this the Starburst Catapult activity and many said it was their favorite activity of the year.

 *I made a Desmos Teacher Activity for students to record their data and then enter the equations that they created from their data.
 This was a great visual check for them to make sure their equations matched their data before moving on.
 The graphs also helped them find the numbers they needed when going from shooting from the floor to shooting from the desk.